 Dr. Nwachukwu diagnoses a hamstring injury by performing a physical examination and a review of symptoms along with a thorough medical history.
 He will check for any visible bruising and swelling in the injured leg.
 An X-ray and MRI may also be performed to determine the extent of the injury and to properly classify the injury.

 Can a sprained or torn hamstring heal without surgery?

-The majority of hamstring sprains and partial tears can be treated without surgical intervention including:
+The majority of hamstring sprains and partial tears can be treated without surgical intervention.
+Some conservative therapies may include:

 - RICE – Rest, Ice, Compression and elevation

-- Immobilization – allows for a neutral position to allow the body to heal
+- Immobilization – Restricting movement with a neutral position, allows the body to heal.

 Does a hamstring tear require surgery?

 Hamstring injuries that are classified as a Grade 3 tear typically require surgery to reattach the tendon that has torn away from the bone.
-If the tear has occurred within the hamstring muscle, Dr. Nwachukwu will sew the torn pieces back together, using sutures and suture anchor re-attaching the tendon to the ischium.
+If the tear has occurred within the hamstring muscle, Dr. Nwachukwu will sew the torn pieces back together, using sutures and suture anchors to re-attach the tendon to the ischium.